Bakugany/Concurrent-programming-/README.md

-# Concurrent-programming-
-Projects from course of concurrent programming at University of Warsaw
+Project from course of concurrent programming at university of Warsaw